-Maintaining an unwavering daily commitment to uncovering and minimizing risks is key to that effort.
+Although completely eliminating all risk from the workplace is not possible, maintaining an unwavering daily commitment to uncovering and minimizing risks is essential.
 Consistently engaging in sound management while responding to the trust of employees is also important for building a pleasant and comfortable workplace that helps to maintain and improve employees' health.
-We have created labor safety and health systems and continuously strive to prevent accidents and provide safe, pleasant working environments, based on the Philosophy and Basic Policy on Safety and Health Measures established in 2004.
+Based on this understanding, we have created labor safety and health systems and continuously strive to prevent accidents and provide safe, pleasant working environments.